 With the devastating impact Reglan has on some patients, there have been a number of Reglan lawsuits filed.
 Over 600 reglan lawsuits have been filed to date.
 Below is a chart of the mostly commonly seen defendants and the national drug code that corresponds with their reglan/metoclopramide products.

 |Pharmaceutical Assoc Inc. Div.
 Beach Prod.||00121|

 |Raubaxy Ph.
 Inc||63304|

 |Morton Pharmaceutical Company Inc.||53489|

 |United Research Laboratories Inc.||00677|

 |Apothecon (terminated NDC 7/01/07)||62269|

 Many of these drug manufacturers have been named in lawsuits filed by Childers, Schlueter & Smith, LLC regarding the dangers of Reglan.

 The effects of Reglan/metoclopramide can have a great effect on a person’s life, severely altering it for the worse.
-Our Reglan Lawyers are filing Reglan Lawsuits in Georgia and in every other state in the U.S. on behalf of those suffering from Tardive Dyskinesia and other known movement disorders.
+Our Reglan lawyers are filing Reglan lawsuits in Georgia and other U.S. states on behalf of those suffering from tardive dyskinesia and other known movement disorders.
 If you or a loved one has questions about your rights or any of these conditions, please contact our Reglan Attorneys now to see how we can help.
 All inquires are kept confidential.